Ascher176/CSE15L-Lab-Reports/Lab-Report-3/lab-report-3.md

 ```

 ### type
--type allows us to search files based on their type.
+_-type_ allows us to search files based on their type.
 This can be useful for filtering through files to find the ones of certain type.

-1. In this example I used a suffix "k" for kibibytes (KiB, units of 1024 bytes), so this command outputs files in technical/ that are bigger than 200 KiB.
+1. In this example "d" is for directories so the command outputs all the directories in _techical/_ (+ _technical/_ itself as a ".").
 ```
 [cs15lsp23lt@ieng6-201]:technical:243$ find -type d
 .